Table of Contents

 Check Jenkins is running

-• Check if docker container Jenkins is running
+- Check if docker container Jenkins is running123docker ps -a

 Configure Jenkins